- Embrace sweater weather in one of Canada’s coolest cities ✔️

 Stock The Trunk With Fall Flavours

 Take a little detour just beyond Hamilton’s borders to find the freshest produce direct from local farms and orchards.
-Murphy’s Country Produce in Binbrook and Fletcher Fruit Farms in Hannon are both fantastic choices.
+Murphy’s Country Produce in Binbrook is a fantastic choice.
 For one-stop shopping for all things fall on Tuesdays, Thursdays, Fridays and Saturdays, you can’t go wrong with a visit to Hamilton’s huge Farmer’s Market.

 Score One-of-a-Kind Finds

 Hamilton is a city of very distinctive neighbourhoods.
 Fans of vintage shopping and interior decorating will love poking around the shops of Ottawa Street.
 Barton Village is Hamilton’s historic shopping village.
 Westdale Village is a vibrant, historic neighbourhood and shopping district with interesting cafes and restaurants.
-The Main West Esplanade area is a neighbourhood that fans of historic architecture won’t want to miss.
 Locke Street is tucked just below the Niagara Escarpment and is brimming with an exciting mixture of shopping and dining.

 Downtown Hamilton, including the King West and International Village districts, is the place to be for foodies with a passion for global cuisine, art lovers and avid shoppers.
 The Concession Street district, which stretches from Upper Wellington Street to Upper Gage Street, is a great destination for a leisurely stroll with a little shopping on the side.
 For a more intense workout, follow the locals’ lead and walk the stairs that lead up the Niagara Escarpment.